The Marvelous Land Of Oz

 Educated, Highly Magnified Woggle-Bug sauntered behind in a dignified

-old Mombi had no intention of being found by Glinda; so, while her
+course old Mombi had no intention of being found by Glinda; so,

 superior